geraldb/sandbox/hellohoe/README.txt

 == DESCRIPTION:

-Sample on how to use Hoe Rake tasks to build, test, package and publish gems.
+Sample on how to use Hoe Rake tasks to build, package and publish gems.

 == LICENSE:

-The hellohoe scripts are dedicated to the public domain.
+The hellohoe sources are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.